bawbgale/jetphotos-translator/README.md

 ## Invoke on batch of tail numbers in CSV file
 `node batcher.js getjetphotobatch [path_to_input_file (default: tail_numbers.csv)] [tail_number_column (default: 'Tail Number')]`

 Processes a CSV file of tail numbers and outputs a CSV with potentially multiple photos URLs per tail number, plus a status log.
+In case of errors, the status log can be fed back through for another pass, which will skip the successfully processed items.

 Outputs two files:

-* `<input_filename>_status.csv` - Copy of the input file with a 'Status' column appended
+* `<input_filename>_status.<pass_number>.csv` - Copy of the input file with a 'Status' column appended
-* `<imput_filename>_photos.csv` - All the retrieved photo URLs for each tail number that has photos.
+* `<imput_filename>_photos.<pass_number>.csv` - All the retrieved photo URLs for each tail number that has photos.
 Columns: tailNum, photoUrl, photograher

 Batch mode now keeps a local cache of retrieved pages to avoid repeatedly re-requesting them.